CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_linux.md

 ---

 ## General rules
-Use of the cluster is free-of-charge to approved labs.
-However, to protect the cluster from abuse and prevent issues with storage, we have a few rules all users must follow.
+Use of the server is free-of-charge to approved labs.
+However, to protect the machine from abuse and prevent issues with storage, we have a few rules all users must follow.
 Failure to adhere to these rules will result in a warning.
 Additional rule violations will result in suspension of your account.
 Here are the rules:

 * We will set-up your account and install any software you may need.
 Please do not install software yourself.
 * In addition to your home account which is located at ```/home/username``` on the server, you will also be given a data folder that is located on ```/data/username```.
 All data must be stored in this directory **not** your ```/home/username``` folder.
-* Data storage space is limited (18Tb goes quickly!), so we periodically montior storage space and may request that data not currently in use be moved off the cluster.
+* Data storage space is limited (18Tb goes quickly!), so we periodically montior storage space and may request that data not currently in use be moved off the server.
 * We require a strong password for each account.
 We will set this password for you, and ask that you do not change it.

 ## Creating and managing user accounts (CHMI only)